 MONTI ELLISON,

-is an accomplished percussionist/drummer, composer and performer.
+is an accomplished percussionist/drummer, composer and vocalist.
 He has performed worldwide as a soloist with Harry Belafonte, Stephanie Mills, Lonnie Liston Smith, Little Steven and others.
-As a dance musician he spent 15 years at the Alvin Ailey School in New York where he was head staff musician and currently he is an accompanist and faculty member at CSU, Long Beach, Loyola Marymount, Orange Coast College and St. Joseph Ballet.
-He has composed numerous scores including Judith Jamison’s Divining for the Ailey company, percussion score for the New York based Urban Arts Corps’ production of Alice in Wonderland directed by Vinette Carroll and choreographed by Talley Beatty; J5A6Z7Z8 for jazz choreographer Jose Meier; Riptide, FOIL/Copper, Zinc, Brass, Dat’s Right, Espiritu, Stroke of the Oarsmen and Deciduous Dances for Rhapsody In Taps plus many compositions for the Monti Ellison Percussion Ensemble.
-Monti also teaches African dance and drumming. |
+As a dance musician he spent 15 years at the Alvin Ailey School in New York where he was head staff musician.
+Monti teaches African dance and drumming; he is an accompanist and/or faculty member at Loyola Marymount University, Orange Coast College, CSU Long Beach and The Wooden Floor.
+He has composed numerous dance scores: Judith Jamison’s Divining for the Alvin Ailey company, a percussion score for the New York based Urban Arts Corps’ production of Alice in Wonderland directed by Vinette Carroll and choreographed by Talley Beatty, J5A6Z7Z8 for jazz choreographer Jose Meier, as well as Dat’s Right, Espiritu, Riptide, Stroke of the Oarsmen, Deciduous Dances, Wade, Chugarump, FOIL/Copper, Zinc, Brass, Ode To Hummingbirds and Boot Brigade for Rhapsody In Taps, plus many compositions for the Monti Ellison Percussion Ensemble. |

 STEVE ZEE,